your French knitting companion

 Chart diagram showing RS rows read right-to-left, WS rows left-to-right with arrows

 Charts are visual representations of stitch patterns.
-Each square represents one stitch.
+Each square in the grid represents one stitch; each row of squares represents one row or round of knitting.

 Reading direction: